sajalverma17/GitBranchDiffer/README.md

 # Git Branch Differ

-Git Branch Differ is a Solution Explorer Filter which, when applied, only shows those files in your Solution Explorer that were Added/Modified/Renamed in your working branch as compared to a "base" branch of your choice, typically master or main.
+Git Branch Differ is a Solution Explorer Filter which, when applied, only shows those files in your Solution Explorer that were Added/Modified/Renamed in your working branch as compared to a "reference" branch/commit/tag of your choice, typically a master/main branch.

 After the filter is applied, you can open a diff for any file from Solution Explorer to view what changed.